LanLi2017/yw-idcc-17/README.md

   `git clone https://github.com/yesworkflow-org/yw-idcc-17.git`.

 ## Running the Demo
 1. Go to the examples/ folder.
-There are two types examples there.
+There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project `OHIBC_HOWE_Sound` that is a real-life use case and consists of multiple R scripts.
 We have provided four examples here:
    * Type I: Single script in various programming languages: a MATLAB example (`C3C4/`) and four Python examples (`LIGO/`, `Twitter/`, `simulate_data_collection/` and `kurator-SPNHC16-YW-xsb`)
    * Type II: A real-life R workflow project `OHIBC_HOWE_Sound`